 The Standard to Follow When Performing Accessibility (A11Y) Audit

 Digital accessibility laws and their standards vary from one country to another so the requirement to follow depends on the location of your organization and the audience.
-The United States has the Section 508 requirement, while German organizations are required to check against the BITV 2.0, Italian organizations must be compliant with the Stanca Act, while EU countries are to abide by EN 301 549.
+The United States mandate digital interface (website, applications, documents, etc) are accessible to everyone through the Section 508 requirement, while German organizations are to make their website accessible through BITV 2.0.
+Italian organizations must be compliant with the Stanca Act, while EU countries are to abide by EN 301 549 for accessible digital interfaces.
 However, the majority of countries around the world have referenced and mandated the adoption of the international standard, World Wide Web (W3C’s) WCAG 2.0 AA or WCAG 2.1 AA, and hence, serve as the standard to achieve in the U.S.A, U.K, Canada, and all the EU member countries.
 The WCAG 2.0/2.1 AA standard has clearly defined over 38 success criteria to remove barriers for the major disability types – hearing, visual, motor, speech, and cognitive impairments.

 When to Perform the A11Y Audit?